SUPER DTP students are encouraged to undertake an internship during the course of their studies to support their personal and career development.

 People’s Trust for Endangered Species Student Internship

 The PTES Wildlife Conservation Internship Programme began in 2001.
-Since then over 90 young people have benefitted, working on practical projects helping hedgehogs, water voles, pine martens, bats, adders, bottlenose dolphins, numerous butterflies and a host of other species.
+Since then over 90 young people have benefited, working on practical projects helping hedgehogs, water voles, pine martens, bats, adders, bottlenose dolphins, numerous butterflies and a host of other species.
 Internships range from full time for 6 months, up to 18 months part-time.
 A grant of up to £5,000 is available to support living costs whilst the work is undertaken.
-Find out more on the PTES website.
-Apply any time, recruitment is ongoing.

 The UN offers internships across multiple departments in locations worldwide.
 Internships last for at least two and can be as long as six months and are unpaid, but some support is available through your TSG.
-Find out more on the UN website and apply for open positions here.
-Apply for the UN Environment Programme specifically here.
+Apply for open positions, or specifically for the UN Environment Programme.

-Organisation for Economic Co-operation and Development (OECD) Policy Internships
+Organisation for Economic Co-operation and Development Policy Internships

 Successful interns will provide support to OECD Policy Analysts in one of many areas, including climate, energy, and science and technology.
 Typical tasks include: